jirib/notes/devel.md

 * _request_: how to associate to debugging, either _launch_ (launching the app) or _attach_ (attaching to a runnnig process)
 * _name_: a friendly name of the configuration

+##### VSCode Remote-SSH

+For SLES to act as SSH target, _jitter_ needs to be disabled in `/etc/ssl/openssl.cnf`.

+Also, do not forget that if you want to "export" local directory/project code to a remote system, you need to sync or use "reverse SSHFS", the latter is possible via a reverse port forwarding.

 ### Mise